U1805/momotalk/docs/How-to-use.md

 ## 🌟 Others

-The application is adapted for mobile devices, but due to limited capabilities, it's recommended to use it on a computer for a better experience 💻📱
+The application is adapted for mobile devices 💻📱

 If you notice any omissions or mistakes, **please feel free to raise an [issue](https://github.com/U1805/momotalk/issues) or submit a [pull request](https://github.com/U1805/momotalk/pulls) for correction**.
 Of course, ideas and optimizations for features and code are also very much welcomed ❤️